 I know, that’s a mouthful, and it does require a monster planning session, but the satisfaction of standing back and looking at the masterpiece of a properly prepared media plan is worth the sweat.
 I promise.

-Here is my 5-step process to creating an awesome media plan.
+Below I share my effective 5-step Media Plan Exercise which I use when workshopping with companies around the world.
 I recently carried this exercise out with my client, Eminence Organic Skin Care, and our inspired day proved to be culture-shifting for this already-amazing organization.

 You will need: